Rosie Holmes, Director

 The LOOP program provides elementary and middle school kids a safe, fun place to learn about themselves and the world around them.

-Camp Fire USA, United Methodist Community House (UMCH) and the YMCA of Greater Grand Rapids manage the after school sites in collaboration with GRPS.
+The Boys and Girls Club of Grand Rapids Youth Commonwealth, United Methodist Community House (UMCH) and the YMCA of Greater Grand Rapids manage the after-school sites in collaboration with GRPS.
 These providers have expertise in youth development and coordinate with many other community partners to provide a variety of youth enrichment activities.

-For more information or to register your child, please call GRPS Office of Extended Learning at 819-2165.
+For more information or to register your child, please call the GRPS Office of Extended Learning at (616)819-2165.

 To enhance the academic, personal and emotional success of our students during after-school programming.

 To build on school day academics, positive behavior interventions, collaborate with the community in providing enrichment opportunities for our students while promoting a sense of belonging and working with the whole child.